Localizing Preference Aggregation Conflicts: A Graph-Theoretic Approach Using Sheaves

 \subsection{Topological Social Choice}

 The application of topological methods to social choice was pioneered by Chichilnisky \cite{Chichilnisky1980}, who demonstrated that the topological properties of the space of preferences impose constraints on the existence of continuous aggregation rules satisfying certain axioms (like anonymity and unanimity).
-This line of research established that contractibility of the domain is often linked to the possibility of aggregation.
-Subsequent work by Baigent \cite{Baigent1987} explored preference proximity and its implications for social choice rules.
-Weinberger \cite{Weinberger2002} extended these concepts to discrete voting schemes, analyzing the topology of voting configurations.
+Chichilnisky and Heal \cite{ChichilniskyHeal1983} subsequently established that contractibility of the preference space is necessary and sufficient for the existence of such a rule.
+Baigent \cite{Baigent1987} explored preference proximity and its implications for social choice rules, and Weinberger \cite{Weinberger2004} gave an equivariant-topology treatment of the model, extending the Chichilnisky--Heal framework.
 Our work builds on this tradition but differs by employing sheaf-theoretic localization specifically to identify which edges in the interaction graph cause inconsistencies.